An Inner Product on Adelic Measures: With Applications to the Arakelov-Zhang Pairing: Comparison with the Arakelov Height: Rational Maps

 At finite places $v$, we have an explicit relationship between $\log |f|_v = \log \max_{0\leq i,j\leq d} (|a_i|_v, |b_j|_v)$ and $\|f^*\lambda_{\Ar, v}\|^2_v$.

 \begin{lem} For all $v\in M_K^0$, $\|f^*\delta_{\zeta_\Gauss}\|_v^2 = -\log |a_p^{d-q} b_q^{d-p}\Res(P,Q)|_v + 2d\log |f|_v$. \end{lem}

 Conceptually, the strategy for proving Lemma \ref{lem: non-arch pull back of sigma} is straightforward: we are going to take the limit as $(x,y) \to (\zeta_\Gauss, \zeta_\Gauss)$ of the expression in Lemma \ref{lem: resultant pull back}.
-However, because $-\log ||x, y||_v$ is not continuous on $\Pberk \times \Pberk$, some care is needed in how we carry out this limiting process.
+However, because $\log ||x, y||_v^{-1}$ is not continuous on $\Pberk \times \Pberk$, some care is needed in how we carry out this limiting process.
 We start with a simple proposition.
+We recall that the Berkovich projective line over the $v$-adic complex numbers is metrizable (Corollary 1.20 of \cite{baker2010potential}).
+Thus we may work with sequences rather than nets.

 \begin{prop} Suppose that $x_n \in \C_v$ with $x_n \to \zeta_\Gauss$.
 Then $I_v(x_n) \to \log |f|_v$. \end{prop}

 \begin{proof} It follows from Proposition \ref{prop: arakelov jensen} that $\lim_{x_n \to \zeta_\Gauss} |a_i - x_n b_i|_v = \max(|a_i|_v, |b_i|_v)$.
 Therefore